|

 I N S T R U C T I O N S

-The formula for determining the slope between 2 points is:
+The equation for determining the slope between 2 points is:

-Using the formula, we can determine a linear equation's slope from these 2 points.
+Using the slope formula, we can determine the equation's slope from these 2 points.

 m = (4 - 2) ÷ (5 - 1)